TreeMaker/TreeMaker/README.md

 The script [get_mcm.py](./Production/test/get_mcm.py) can search the McM database for given samples (with wildcard support) to discern the status of the sample (whether it has finished running), the generator cross section, and the full dataset path for the sample ("/X/Y/Z" format).
 Command line options exist to specify campaign names and other information, which can be viewed with the `--help` option.
 An example dictionary of samples and extensions to check can be found at [dict_mcm.py](./Production/test/dict_mcm.py).
-This script can only be run on lxplus due to the need for [cern-get-sso-cookie](http://linux.web.cern.ch/linux/docs/cernssocookie.shtml) to access the McM database.
+This script requires [cern-get-sso-cookie](http://linux.web.cern.ch/linux/docs/cernssocookie.shtml) to access the McM database, which is installed on lxplus and cmslpc.

 The script [get_py.py](./Production/test/get_py.py) will automatically create the "_cff.py" python file containing the list of ROOT files for samples specified in a Python ordered dictionary, e.g. [dict.py](./Production/test/dict.py) (enabled with `-p`).
 For MC samples, it can also automatically generate the appropriate configuration line to add the sample to [getWeightProducer_cff.py](./WeightProducer/python/getWeightProducer_cff.py), if the cross section is specified (enabled with `-w`).